Zehava Galon: Political career

-Galon was first listed on the 11th place on Meretz list in the 1996 Israeli legislative election, but Meretz only won nine seats.
+Galon was first listed on the 13th place on Meretz list in the 1992 Israeli legislative election, but the party only won twelve seats.
+She was then raised to 11th place on the party list in the 1996 Israeli legislative election, but Meretz only won nine seats.
 She elected to the Knesset in 1999 and was one of the Knesset's most outstanding members, active and highly esteemed by the entire House.
 She served as head of the Meretz faction in the Knesset for a decade and was a member of the main committees, the Foreign Affairs and Defense Committee and the Finance Committee.
 Galon founded and served as head of the Committee of Inquiry on the Trafficking of Women for seven years.

 Outside the Knesset (1980s–1990s)

-Galon started her political career in the 1980s; she led the successful struggle against religious coercion in Petah Tikva, was secretary general of the Ratz party, co-founded and became the first Executive Director of B'Tselem – The Israeli Information Center for Human Rights in the Occupied Territories.
+Galon started her political career in the 1980s; she led the successful struggle against religious coercion in Petah Tikva, was secretary general of the Ratz party, co-founded and became the first executive director of B'Tselem – The Israeli Information Center for Human Rights in the Occupied Territories.
 In the 1990s, Galon served as one of Meretz's co-secretaries general.
 Later on, Galon served as the executive director of the Tel Aviv-based International Center for Peace in the Middle East (ICPME).

 In regards to military conscientious objectors of the Israel Defense Forces (IDF), the refuseniks, she has said that "Meretz should not go with the wind of refusal, but should not try to oppose it.
 We are a party that believes in ideological pluralism and should not bury our heads in the sand.
 Meretz must show empathy towards the refuseniks and must bring the matter up for public discussion and reveal the reasons why the officers are refusing to serve."